pltrees/abcboost/README.md

 ./abcboost_train -data data/mimage.train.libsvm -J 20 -v 0.1 -iter 100
 ```
 where `-J 20` specifies 20 terminal node for each tree, `-v 0.1` represents the shrinkage rate, a.k.a., learning rate, is 0.1.
-Two files are generated in the working directory:
+One file is generated in the working directory:
 * The saved model we just trained: `mimage.train.libsvm_abcrobustlogit_J20_v0.1.model`
-* The mapping file of the mimage.train.libsvm data: `mimage.train.libsvm.map`

 If the executables are compiled with GPU support, we can specify the GPU device from the command line:
 ```